Concept: MCHP Research Registry

-Figure 1 - Manitoba Centre for Health Policy Research Repository illustrates the types of data sources that can be linked with the MCHP Research Registry.Quality of the MCHP Research Registry
+The figure titled MCHP Houses the Anonymized Population Health Research Data Repository illustrates the types of data sources that can be linked using the MCHP population-based Health Registry.Quality of the MCHP Research Registry

 The quality and thoroughness of the MCHP Research Registry is enhanced by information from additional sources.
 For example, increased accuracy regarding date and cause of death is achieved through the inclusion of reports of date of death in Manitoba facilities and from Vital Statistics Agency (Manitoba) mortality data.
 Integration of hospitalization data increases the thoroughness of the MCHP Research Registry since it reports births, deaths, and obstetrical stays (e.g. verification of important mother-child relationships, siblings, etc.).

 Multiple checks between the 1986, 1991, and 1996 Canadian Census and the MCHP Research registry have shown the following:1) Differences between registries and census diminished overtime.
 Overall, registry numbers always exceeded the census figures.